 Self-blame is a maladaptive coping mechanism.
-It might not seem like it, but it’s a means of regaining some sense of control in our lives when things don’t go the way we want them to.
-Coping mechanisms are essential because they help us make sense of things, but they can be unhealthy and maladaptive.
+It may not seem like it, but it’s a means of regaining some sense of control in our lives when things don’t go the way we want them to.

 How to overcome self-blame

 To begin overcoming self-blame, make sure you have sources of love and support nearby or accessible via phone or video call.
-You can go it alone, but having people there to help you on your self-love journey makes a big difference.
+You can go it alone, but having people there to help you on your journey to self love makes a big difference.

 If you don’t have easy access to supportive friends and family, consult a therapist or counselor for help.
-A licensed professional can offer you a safe space in which to explore whatever comes up through your self-exploration.
+A licensed professional can offer you a different perspective and safe space in which to explore whatever comes up through your self-exploration.

 There is a big difference between blaming yourself for everything and accepting responsibility for your own life, but that line is blurred for those who tend to self-blame.

 It’s important to stop thinking in black and white and understand that some mistakes, errors, and disappointments will be your responsibility.
 Making mistakes doesn’t mean you’re a terrible person or incapable of any other success.

 Self-awareness around your behavior is a valuable tool to help you draw the line between what’s yours to take on and what’s not.